jacksund/simmate/docs/getting_started/run_a_workflow/configure_potcars.md

-# Configuring Potentials (for VASP users)
+# Setting Up Potentials (for VASP users)

 !!! warning
-    once Simmate switches from VASP to a free DFT alternative, this section of the tutorial will be optional and removed.
+    This section will become optional and eventually be removed once Simmate transitions from VASP to a free DFT alternative.

 ----------------------------------------------------------------------

 ## What is VASP?

-VASP is a very popular software for running DFT calculations, but our team can't install it for you because VASP is commercially licensed (i.e. you need to [purchase it from their team](https://www.vasp.at/), which we are not affiliated with).
+VASP is a widely used software for executing DFT calculations.
+However, our team cannot install it for you due to its commercial licensing.
+You need to [acquire it directly from the VASP team](https://www.vasp.at/), with whom we have no affiliation.

-Simmate is working to switch to another DFT software -- specifically one that is free/open-source, that can be preinstalled for you, and that you can use on Windows+Mac+Linux.
-Until Simmate reaches this milestone, you'll have to use VASP.
-We apologize for the inconvenience.

 ----------------------------------------------------------------------

-## Configuring VASP
+## Setting Up VASP

-While VASP can only be installed on Linux, we will still practice configuring VASP on our local computer -- even if it's Windows or Mac.
-To do this, you only need the Potentials that are distrubited with the VASP installation files.
-You can either...
+Even though VASP can only be installed on Linux, we will guide you through the process of configuring VASP on your local computer, regardless of whether it's a Windows or Mac system.
+For this, you only need the Potentials that come with the VASP installation files.
+You can either:

-1. Grab these from the VASP installation files.
-You can find them at `vasp/5.x.x/dist/Potentials`.
-Be sure to unpack the `tar.gz` files.
+1. Extract these from the VASP installation files located at `vasp/5.x.x/dist/Potentials`.
+Remember to unpack the `tar.gz` files.
-2. Ask a team member or your IT team for a copy of these files.
+2. Request a copy of these files from a team member or your IT department.

-Once you have the potentials, paste them into a folder named `~/simmate/vasp/Potentials`.
-Note, this is same directory that your database is in (`~/simmate`) where you need to make a new folder named `vasp`.
-This folder will have the potentials that came with VASP -- and with their original folder+file names.
-Once you have all of this done, you're folder should look like this:
+After obtaining the potentials, place them in a folder named `~/simmate/vasp/Potentials`.
+This is the same directory where your database is located (`~/simmate`).
+Here, you need to create a new folder named `vasp`.
+This folder should contain the potentials that came with VASP, maintaining their original folder and file names.
+Once you've completed these steps, your folder should look like this:

 ```
 # Located at /home/my_username (~)